Square and Helcim both offer powerful software, mobile credit card readers, and no monthly fees. Find out which one is right for you.

 |

-As such, their included features are nearly identical, with both companies offering an integrated payments platform for online and in-person sales, a virtual terminal for keyed-in payments, a simple online store, and support for a variety of alternative payment methods, such as ACH transfers, QR codes, and payment links.
+Helcim and Square both offer nearly identical standard features with every account.
+These features include, among other things, an integrated payments platform for online and in-person sales, a virtual terminal for keyed-in payments, a simple online store, and support for a variety of alternative payment methods, such as ACH transfers, QR codes, and payment links.
 Square has a slight edge here, with support for selling on social media and accepting cryptocurrency payments.

 Square’s basic account services can also be upgraded by adding optional services.
 Most of these extra services, however, require a monthly fee that will add to the overall cost of your account.
 Helcim, however, doesn’t offer any optional upgrades at this time.
 While this practice keeps your costs low, you won’t be able to upgrade to more sophisticated features as your business grows and your needs expand.